- Research and Projects

 Our model of partnership working across the whole research and practice continuum aims to address both the much discussed research-into-practice gap and the equally important practice-into-research gap.

 Download our flyer (pdf) for a summary of what we do.

 PenCLAHRC research falls under five main themes, each with its own academic lead.
 Summaries of the key aims of each theme and examples of associated projects are shown on our Research Themes page.
-Details of current and completed projects can be found by searching our Research and Projects database.
+Details of current and completed projects can be found on the Research and Projects pages.

 |Person-Centred Care||Professor Nicky Britten and Professor Richard Byng|

 |Mental Health and Dementia||Professor Chris Dickens and Dr Joel Town|

 In order to maximise the impact of our current NIHR grant, which runs from 2014 - 2018, the PenCLAHRC model is based on spending the core grant on infrastructure (namely staff, but also essential functions such as patient and public involvement) and to use this resource to support the development of external grant applications in order to fund larger research projects.

 During the first five years of PenCLAHRC (2008 – 2013) this approach secured £17.5m in external grant funding.
 An internal evaluation (pdf) of this five year pilot phase was carried out to learn from our experiences and to inform the direction of the current NIHR grant.

 23 June 2017